-It is of note here that fixed line subscriptions in a bundle typically consist of the same 'flat-rate' tariffs, free minutes and price differentials (between on-net and off-net call rates) that characterize standalone subscriptions.
+It is of note here that fixed line subscriptions in a bundle, which are currently offered by all FNOs identified in this market review, typically consist of the same 'flat-rate' tariffs, free minutes and price differentials (between on-net and off-net call rates) that characterize stand-alone subscriptions.
 This in itself suggests that the choice of whether to take up a fixed line subscription in a bundle or on a stand-alone basis depends on a range of considerations other than retail fixed line tariffs and the corresponding termination charges.